sighupio/fury-kubernetes-monitoring/katalog/prometheus-operator/README.md

 The Operator acts on the following custom resource definitions ([CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)):

-- `Prometheus`: defines a desired Prometheus deployment.
+- `Prometheus`: defines the desired Prometheus deployment.
 It's used by the Operator to deploy Prometheus instances.

 - `ServiceMonitor`: declaratively specifies how groups of services should be